fledit-sh/fsfw-from-zero/ws-tasks/README.md

 but the steps take different amount of times.

-In examples or other OBSW implementations using the framework, you will often see the distrinction between an `ObjectFactory.cpp` and an `InitMission.cpp`.
+In examples or other OBSW implementations using the framework, you will often see the distinction between an `ObjectFactory.cpp` and an `InitMission.cpp`.
 In the first file, all global (executable) objects will be created.
 In the second file, all of these objects will be scheduled.
 Another chapter will introduce the Object Manager to show what exactly is happening here.